 Workplace Wellness Rooms + Lactation Spaces: Answers to FAQs

-From expanding family-friendly benefits to re-thinking the office environment, many workplaces are being redesigned to better support the health and well-being of all workers.
-One of the new spaces employers are offering is a workplace wellness room, many of which may also include a lactation space (often called a Mother’s Room or a lactation room) which is required by the federal PUMP Act.
-If your organization is designing a workplace wellness room—and considering including a lactation space within it—here are some answers to frequently asked questions.
+From expanding family-friendly benefits to re-thinking workplace wellness, many organizations are redesigning their environments to better support employees’ health, focus, and well-being.
+One increasingly common addition is the workplace wellness room—a private space to support activities like meditation, prayer, telehealth appointments, or lactation, which is protected under the federal PUMP Act.
+If your organization is designing a workplace wellness room—and considering including a lactation space within it—here are answers to some frequently asked questions.

 What is a workplace wellness room?
 (And what happens there?)

-Wellness rooms are private, comfortable spaces where employees can rest, recharge, and take a short break from work (and life) stressors.
-They’re designed to support a range of activities from meditation or prayer to yoga and quiet reading.
-Wellness rooms can also be a helpful space for someone with a migraine, a pregnant person who wants to lie down for a moment, or an employee who needs to take a difficult phone call.
+Wellness rooms are private, comfortable spaces where employees can rest, recharge, and take a short break from work and life stressors.
+They’re designed to support a range of needs—from meditation, prayer, or quiet reading to virtual therapy sessions, telehealth appointments, or simply a moment to decompress during a hard day.
+Wellness rooms can also be a helpful space for someone with a migraine, a pregnant person who wants to lie down for a moment, or an employee who needs to take a confidential phone call.
 Some workplace wellness rooms also provide breastfeeding employees with a lactation space to pump breast milk at work.

 How is a wellness room different from a break room?